ldgallery/ldgallery/viewer/ldgallery-viewer.7.md

 * PDFs

 Formats which are not listed above or which are not supported by the user's web browser are offered for download instead of being directly displayed in the same window.

+# KEYBOARD SHORTCUTS

+`CTRL-K`
+: Moves the focus to the tag search field, opening the side search panel if it is closed.
+  Pressing again while in the search input field sets the focus to the browser's address bar.

 # SEARCH QUERIES